Making CoderPad products real, fair and loved

 The team set some targets and within a year after the framework's public launch, we achieved some impressive results.

-• 46% of usage existing accounts started to use front-end frameworks.
+46% of existing accounts started to use front-end frameworks.